accetto/headless-drawing-g3/README.md

   - [Dockerfile stages diagram][this-diagram-dockerfile-stages-drawing] (common for all the following images)
 - [accetto/ubuntu-vnc-xfce-drawio-g3][accetto-docker-ubuntu-vnc-xfce-drawio-g3]
   - [full Readme][this-readme-image-drawio]
-- [accetto/ubuntu-vnc-xfce-freecad-g3][accetto-docker-ubuntu-vnc-xfce-freecad-g3]
-  - [full Readme][this-readme-image-freecad]
 - [accetto/ubuntu-vnc-xfce-gimp-g3][accetto-docker-ubuntu-vnc-xfce-gimp-g3]
   - [full Readme][this-readme-image-gimp]
 - [accetto/ubuntu-vnc-xfce-inkscape-g3][accetto-docker-ubuntu-vnc-xfce-inkscape-g3]
   - [full Readme][this-readme-image-inkscape]

-#### Installing packages
+### Installing packages

 I try to keep the images slim.
-Consequently you can sometimes encounter missing dependencies while adding more applications yourself.
+Consequently you can encounter missing dependencies while adding more applications yourself.
 You can track the missing libraries on the [Ubuntu Packages Search][ubuntu-packages-search] page and install them subsequently.

 You can also try to fix it by executing the following (the default `sudo` password is **headless**):